fsasaki/myBot/readme.md

 * Define (an entity).
 E.g, define Sushi
 * Tell me what you can do.
 * Help!

+The translation intent has some context handling.
+If the bot does not understand the target language, it will try to confirm it.

 The bot is triggered by starting input with "Lisa, ".
 A question to the bot then can look as follows.